 As part of the project activities, the 1st Hypoparathyroidism Patient Forum was organised on 26 March 2022.
-150 participants attended this event, which offered talks by clinical experts and hypopara patients.
+Over 175 participants attended this event, which offered talks by clinical experts and hypopara patients.
 The video recordings from the meeting are available here.

 For the latest ESE patient information materials on hypoparathyroidism, we recommend to view the webpage of PARAT - An ESE Educational programme on Parathyroid Disorders, which includes a patient leaflet issued in February 2022.